MLXIO

 - '**/*'

-2. Create a CodeBuild project:
+Then create a CodeBuild project:

-• Select your repository as the source.
+1. Select the repository or pipeline artifact as the source.

 Deploying Applications Using AWS CodeDeploy